Pineapple Growing in the Florida Home Landscape

 Spacing and Pruning

 Pineapple plants are an excellent choice for planting in home landscapes with little open space.
 In general, pineapple plants should be planted in full sun for best growth and fruit production.
-Select a part of the landscape at least 5 ft (1.5 m) away from other trees, buildings and structures where minimal shading occurs.
-The distance between individual pineapple plants ranges from 12 to 36 inches (21-91 cm).
-In general, wider spacing between plants allows for production of larger plants and fruit than close spacing.
+Select a part of the landscape at least 5 feet (1.5 m) away from other trees, buildings and structures where minimal shading occurs.
+The distance between individual pineapple plants ranges from 12 to 36 inches (21–91 cm).
+In general, wider spacing among plants allows for production of larger plants and fruit than close spacing among plants.

-In cold areas, planting near structures will afford plants some cold protection during the winter but slow plant growth.
+In cold areas, planting near structures will afford plants some cold protection during the winter, but it will slow plant growth.
 In general, plant growth, time to flowering, and fruit size and quality will be reduced if plants are grown in the shade.

 Removing suckers, slips, and hapas during plant growth and fruit development will hasten the development of the fruit and increase fruit size.
-However, allowing a few suckers or slips or hepas to grow will supply new planting material.
+However, allowing a few suckers or slips or hapas to grow will supply new planting material after the first fruit is harvested.

 Soils